mercadopago/devsite-docs/guides/payments/api/receiving-payment-by-card.en.md

 # Integrate the payment API for cards

-Integrate the payment API for cards helps you offer all types of payment methods on your website.
+Integrating Mercado Pago's payment API for cards allows you to offer a complete payment option within the site.
 The entire experience takes place in your store, so customers avoid exiting your site while making a purchase.

 ## How does it work?